 Must read: The game has come far, gegenpressing rules the day now!

 8. Civil Service FC, 1863

 The Civil Service FC were formed in 1863 and were among the 11 clubs that formed the English FA.

 The London club currently plays in the Southern Amateur League.
 Although it used to play both Football and Rugby in its early years, they switched to football later.

 Civil Service FC played an honorary game to celebrate the FA’s 150th anniversary in 2013 at Buckingham Palace.

 7. Stoke City FC, 1863

-The Potters are the oldest Premier League club having been formed in 1863.
+The Potters are one of the oldest English clubs having been formed in 1863.

 6. Notts County, 1862